uark-backend-class/course-materials/lectures/05-advanced-javascript/lecture06-exercises.md

 Create a function called tripleAfter3Seconds(number) that setTimeout and returns a promise that resolves with triple the input number after three seconds.

 # Exercise 2
-Make a call to tripleAfter3Seconds and then use the ```.then``` function to pass the output of the function call to the same function two more times.
+Make a call to tripleAfter3Seconds and then use the ```.then``` function to repeatedly pass the output of the function call to the same function two more times.

 # Exercise 3
 Modify your function calls from Exercise 2 to instead use async/await.